anastasiareitz/AzureDataTransfer/README.md

 }
 ```

-The query will be split into chunks and then saved as messages in a queue, which will be automatically processed in parallel and results sent to a storage account container.
+This query will be split into sub-queries and saved as messages in a queue, which will be automatically processed in parallel and sent to a storage account container.

 <b>3.
 Execute HTTP trigger <b>azure_get_query_status()</b> with query uuid:</b>